DhyanJoshi121/FXVision/dev/devLog.md

 we already have almost all logic to know where everything should be just have to calculate the range

 fuckkkkkkkkkkkkkkkkkkkkkkkkk....
-all the process gone, why? because i tried to do some fancy macro and executed it and each line was messed up, undo - well "we are already at the oldest change"
+all the process gone, why? because i tried to do some fancy vim macro and executed it and each line was messed up, undo - well "we are already at the oldest change"

 it's oks lets start again what else can we do, so I think I started with comments so let's do that again